DanielBiegler/bieglers-vendure-plugins/packages/blurry-image-lazy-loading/README.md

   ): PluginPreviewImageHashCreateResult!

   """
+  Create preview image hashes for a product.
+  This includes both the product itself and all of its ProductVariant assets.
+  """
+  pluginPreviewImageHashCreateImageHashesForProduct(
+    input: PluginPreviewImageHashForProductInput!
+  ): PluginPreviewImageHashResult!

+  """
   Create preview image hashes for an entire collection.
   This includes the collection, the contained Product-assets and related ProductVariant-assets.

+  Due to how large collections can become, you may want to disable the deduplication of asset ids.
+  If deduplication is enabled, jobs will be created only after gathering all assets first.
+  If disabled, jobs will be created as the assets are being read.

+  No deduplication may result in assets being hashed multiple times, but the tradeoff is not having to hold potentially millions of records in memory and just letting the worker take care of them eventually.
   """
   pluginPreviewImageHashCreateImageHashesForCollection(
     input: PluginPreviewImageHashForCollectionInput!
   ): PluginPreviewImageHashResult!

   """
-  Create preview image hashes for a product.
+  Create preview image hashes for all assets.

-  This includes both the product itself and all of its ProductVariant assets.
+  This mutation should be handled with extra care since an installation may hold hundreds of thousands of images.
+  This is mainly useful as a one-time-use utility to initialize all of the assets with hashes after installing the plugin.
   """
-  pluginPreviewImageHashCreateImageHashesForProduct(
+  pluginPreviewImageHashCreateImageHashesForAllAssets(
-    input: PluginPreviewImageHashForProductInput!
+    input: PluginPreviewImageHashForAllAssetsInput
   ): PluginPreviewImageHashResult!
 }
 ```